-The Migration Authority SHALL enforce the policy in the v determining when vTPM data may leave the system and under what circumstancesThe Migration Engine SHALL be in the TCB of the platform.
+The Migration Authority SHALL enforce the policy in the vEC (see 10.2) determining when vTPM data may leave the system and under what circumstances, as well as the policy determining when and where that data can be accessed.

+The Migration Engine SHALL be responsible for securely encrypting vTPM secrets for any action which may result in vTPM secrets leaving the platform.
+It SHALL ensure that a vTPM’s secrets only leave the platform with the approval of that vTPM’s Migration Authority.

+The Migration Engine SHALL be responsible for securely decrypting vTPM secrets and passing them to the vPlatform Manager along with all associated vPlatform data.
+The Migration Engine SHALL ensure that vTPM secrets are only decrypted if approved by that vTPM’s Migration Authority.

+The Migration Engine SHALL be in the TCB of the platform.
 It MUST be verifiable by an external appraiser.

+If the Migration Authority is on-platform, it SHALL be in the TCB of the platform, and MUST be verifiable by an external appraiser.
+If the Migration Authority is off-platform, it SHOULD be verifiable by an external appraiser.

-Migration Discussion (informative)
+Migration Component Discussion (informative)

-Migration Authorities are optional component; because they are only used when a Virtual Platform is migrated to a new machine, or when a vTPM is backed up on an external machine, they are not required if the platform never sends vTPM secrets off of the platform.
-However, Migration Authoritiesare critical trusted components if backup or migration are supported. responsible for determining to which external machines vTPM data should be sent, under what circumstances, and how that data should be protected when it leaves the system
+Migration Authorities and Migration Engines are optional components; because they are only used when a Virtual Platform is migrated to a new machine, or when a vTPM is backed up on an external machine, they are not required if the platform never sends vTPM secrets off of the platform.
+However, Migration Authorities and Engines are critical trusted components if backup or migration are supported.

+Migration Authorities are responsible for determining to which external machines vTPM data should be sent, under what circumstances, and how that data should be protected when it leaves the system; they can be located on or off-platform.
+Generally, in circumstances where a central authority determines appropriate migration or backup policy for a large number of systems, an off-platform Authority is appropriate.
+In contrast, for systems where the Migratiion Authority will only be approving system backups or hardware replacements, an on-system Authority may be simplest.

+Migration Engines are responsible for implementing the data protection policy enforced by the Authority, and for making sure that when a vTPM migration is attempted, the correct Migraiton Authority is consulted..

-The system owner is responsible for setting the migration and backup polic. have one backup policy (for example, vTPM data will be encrypted with a trusted backup server’s public key and shipped to an offsite backup system every time the local vTPM’s non-volatile state changes) and one migration policy (for example, Virtual Platforms will only migrate when the physical platform is being replaced, with the owner approving both the migration and the destination system)ach vTPM’s Endorsement Credential will indicate whether that vTPM is subject to the backup policy and/or migration policy.
+The system owner is responsible for setting the migration and backup policies that will be enforced by the Migraiton Authorities.
+Most systems will have one backup policy (for example, vTPM data will be encrypted with a trusted backup server’s public key and shipped to an offsite backup system every time the local vTPM’s non-volatile state changes) and one migration policy (for example, Virtual Platforms will only migrate when the physical platform is being replaced, with the owner approving both the migration and the destination system), pre-established by the owner.
+Each vTPM’s Endorsement Credential will indicate whether that vTPM is subject to the backup policy and/or migration policy (See 10.2.).
 Other systems, particularly servers where multiple parties are responsible for different Virtual Platforms, may have more complex policies which vary between Virtual Platforms.